cons0le7/hyperpixel4-kali/README.md

 - Set trigger to ‘on login’

 You can now do `sudo reboot` and login to make sure changes take affect.
-If done correctly the screen should be working and saved in the orientation you chose!
+If done correctly the screen should be working and saved in the orientation you chose.

 # Issues:
 Feel free to open an issue in this repo or reach out to me on instagram `@con5ole` .